stackitcloud/terraform-provider-stackit/docs/index.md

 To authenticate, you will need a [service account](https://docs.stackit.cloud/platform/access-and-identity/service-accounts/).
 Create it in the [STACKIT Portal](https://portal.stackit.cloud/) and assign the necessary permissions to it, e.g. `project.owner`.
 There are multiple ways to authenticate:

-- Key flow (recommended)
+- Workload Identity Federation (Recommended)
-- Token flow (is scheduled for deprecation and will be removed on December 17, 2025)
+- Key flow

-When setting up authentication, the provider will always try to use the key flow first and search for credentials in several locations, following a specific order:
+When setting up authentication, the provider will always try to use the workload identity federation flow first and search for credentials in several locations, following a specific order:

-1. Explicit configuration, e.g. by setting the field `service_account_key_path` in the provider block (see example below)
+1. Explicit configuration, e.g. by setting the field `use_oidc` in the provider block (see example below)
-2. Environment variable, e.g. by setting `STACKIT_SERVICE_ACCOUNT_KEY_PATH`
+2. Environment variable, e.g. by setting `STACKIT_USE_OIDC`
 3. Credentials file

    The provider will check the credentials file located in the path defined by the `STACKIT_CREDENTIALS_PATH` env var, if specified,